Academic Advantage in Residence

 Personal Development: Cultivate social communication and leadership skills You learn the personal skills you'll need to excel as a student...and develop a great resume for after graduation.

 An academic advantage is one of the many reasons to live in residence.
-There are countless programs and services available to set you up for academic success.
-From our Faculty in Residence to the Lister Peer Tutor Program, there is a resource for all of your academic needs!
+There are several programs and services available to set you up for academic success.
+From our Faculty in Residence to the Lister Peer Tutor Program, there is a resource for any of your academic needs!

 Faculty in Residence

-The Faculty in Residence (FIR) is a faculty member who teaches at the University of Alberta and lives in East Campus Village.
-The FIR interacts regularly with residents, especially those who live in Nîpisîy House, Peter Lougheed Hall, Aspen/Maple House, and Pinecrest/Tamarack House.
-Our current FIR is Moin Yahya, who teaches in the Faculty of Law and has been our FIR on and off since 2007.
+The Faculty in Residence (FiR) is a faculty member who teaches at the University of Alberta and lives in East Campus.
+The FiR interacts regularly with residents, especially those who live in Nîpisîy House, Peter Lougheed Hall, Aspen/Maple House, and Pinecrest/Tamarack House.
+Our current FiR is Moin Yahya, who teaches in the Faculty of Law and has been our FiR on and off since 2007.
 Moin works to enhance students’ academic success and personal development by running academic programs and providing students with informal academic counselling.

 moin-faculty-in-residence-ualberta.jpeg

-Are you looking for informal academic counselling in East Campus Village?
+Are you looking for informal academic counselling in East Campus?

 Book a meeting with Moin if you: